l2nguyen/rsusoapi/README.md

 ## Issues or suggestions
 If you encounter any issues, please report it in the [issues tab](https://github.com/l2nguyen/susoapir/issues).
 Suggestions for features additions are also appreciated and can also be added in the Issues tab.

 Contributions are highly encouraged.
-If you would like to add some fixes or features to the pacakge, please submit a pull request.
+If you would like to add some fixes or features to the package, please submit a pull request.

 Please note that this project is released with a [Contributor Code of Conduct](CODE_OF_CONDUCT.md).
 By participating in this project you agree to abide by its terms.